-For candidates agreeing to limit their spending, the most a candidate may receive from any person (and the most any person may contribute) is \$800 per election (as of January 2018).
+For candidates agreeing to limit their spending, the most a candidate may receive from any person is \$900 per election, as of January 2020.
 [OMC §3.12.050(B)] A person is broadly defined as any individual, business entity, committee or other organization or group of persons acting in concert.
 [OMC §3.12.040]

-For candidates agreeing to limit their spending, the most a candidate may receive from any broad-based political committee (and the most any broad-based political committee may contribute) is \$1,600 per election (as of January 2018) [OMC §3.12.060(B)].
-A "broad-based political committee" is any committee of persons which 1) has been in existence for more than six months, 2) receives contributions from one hundred (100) or more persons, and 3) acting in concert makes contributions to five or more candidates [OMC §3.12.040].
-The Office of the City Attorney has advised that it is not necessary that all of the five or more candidates be running for a City office.
+For candidates agreeing to limit their spending, the most a candidate may receive from any broad-based political committee is \$1,700 per election (as of January 2020) [OMC §3.12.060(B)].
+A "broad-based political committee" is any committee of persons which 1) has been in existence for more than six months, 2) receives contributions from 100 or more persons, and 3) acting in concert makes contributions to five or more candidates [OMC §3.12.040].